protocolbuffers/protocolbuffers.github.io/content/reference/java/java-generated.md

----
++++
-title: "Java Generated Code Guide"
+title = "Java Generated Code Guide" weight = 650
-weight: 650
-toc_hide: false
-linkTitle: "Generated Code Guide"
-no_list: "true"
-type: docs
-description: "This topic describes exactly what Java code the protocol buffer compiler generates for any given protocol definition."
+linkTitle = "Generated Code Guide" description = "This topic describes exactly what Java code the protocol buffer compiler generates for any given protocol definition." type = "docs"
----
++++

+Any
-This page describes exactly what Java code the protocol buffer compiler generates for any given protocol definition.
-Any differences between proto2 and proto3 generated code are highlighted&mdash;note that these differences are in the generated code as described in this document, not the base message classes/interfaces, which are the same in both versions.
-You should read the [proto2 language guide](/programming-guides/proto) and/or [proto3 language guide](/programming-guides/proto3) before reading this document.
+differences between proto2 and proto3 generated code are highlighted&mdash;note
+that these differences are in the generated code as described in this document, not the base message classes/interfaces, which are the same in both versions.
+You should read the
+[proto2 language guide](/programming-guides/proto) and/or
+[proto3 language guide](/programming-guides/proto3)
+before reading this document.